sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 Your Graphite server needs to open port 2003 and 8080 for TCP traffic for your servers running sitespeed.io.

 If you are using AWS you always gives your servers a security group.
-The servers running sitespeed.io (collecting mtrics) can all have the same group (allows outbund traffic and only allowing inbound for ssh).
+The servers running sitespeed.io (collecting metrics) can all have the same group (allows outbound traffic and only allowing inbound for ssh).

 The Graphite server can the open 2003 and 8080 only for that group (write the group name in the source/security group field).
 In this example we also run Grafana on port 3000 and have it open to the world.